-Some people don’t know that just like they call an ambulance after being in an accident, they must call the police too.
+Some people don’t know that, just like they call an ambulance after an accident, they must call the police.
 That’s right; when you call 911 for an ambulance, ask them to send a law enforcement officer to report the scene.
-A police report that is made right after the accident serves as a vital piece of evidence in establishing your case against the at-fault party.
+A police report made right after the accident serves as a vital piece of evidence in establishing your case against the at-fault party.

-The Traffic Collision Report filled by the police officer contains valuable observations and witness statements that could help with your claim.
+The Traffic Collision Report filed by the police officer contains valuable observations and witness statements that could help with your claim.

 Not Seeking Immediate Medical Aid

-Even if you have incurred minor injuries or you don’t feel pain after the accident, it is highly recommended to seek immediate medical aid and get yourself thoroughly diagnosed.
+Even if you have incurred minor injuries or don’t feel pain after the accident, we recommend seeking immediate medical aid and get yourself thoroughly diagnosed.
 Some people avoid going to the doctor, thinking that medical care is expensive.
-We believe that this is a huge mistake.
+This is a huge mistake.
 If you don’t seek prompt medical aid after the accident, you could derail your claim.

-Keep in mind that due to the adrenaline rush, you may not feel the pain temporarily from the injuries incurred after the accident.
-However, after a few days as the high amount of adrenaline decreases in the body, the pain may be felt in different parts of the body.
+Remember that due to the adrenaline rush, you may not feel the pain temporarily from the injuries incurred after the accident.
+However, after a few days, as the high amount of adrenaline decreases, you may feel pain in different parts of your body.

-If you report your injuries several days after the accident, it will put the insurance company in a strong position.
-As a result, the insurance company may refuse to pay you a full compensation amount by claiming that the injuries reported later were caused by some other accident.
+If you wait to report your injuries several days after the accident, it will put the insurance company in a strong position.
+As a result, the insurance company may refuse to pay you a full compensation amount by claiming that another accident caused your injuries.

 Divulging Details of Your Case on Social Media

-As social media has become an essential part of life, many people may talk about their accident on social platforms like Twitter, Facebook and Instagram.
+As social media has become an essential part of life, many people may talk about their accidents on Twitter, Facebook, and Instagram.
 This is a risky move because whatever you say on social media can be used against you by the insurance company and the defense attorney to reduce your personal injury claim.

-Even if your social media accounts are set private, they can find texts, pictures and other material that can benefit their client.
+Even if your social media accounts are set private, they can find texts, pictures, and other material beneficial to their client.
 For instance, pictures of your recent activities or a smiling photo shared on social media after the accident can be used against you by the defense attorney or the insurance adjuster.
 They may use these to show that you aren’t as injured as you claim.